-- 1. examinations as part of compulsory as well as required elective modules (module examinations), and - 2. the Master thesis.
+- 1. examinations as part of compulsory as well as required elective modules (module examinations), - 2. the master's thesis.

-§ 2 Degree
+Degree

-In the study programme 'Microbiology', the academic degree Master of Science (abbreviation: M. Sc.) is awarded.
-In the examinations of this Masters programme, students demonstrate their ability to undertake scientific work in the field of microbiology independently.
+In the consecutive study programme 'Evolution, Ecology and Systematics', the academic degree Master of Science (abbreviation: MSc) is awarded.
+In the examinations, students demonstrate their ability to undertake scientific work in the field of evolution, ecology, and systematics independently.

-Standard Duration of Study
+Standard duration of study

-(1) The standard duration of study is four semesters, during which a total of 120 credit points (ECTS) has to be earned.
-Per year of study, a total of 60 ECTS has to be earned.
-For every one credit point, a workload of a total of 30 hours of in-class and independent studying is assumed.
-The overall workload for all assessed and non-assessed coursework, including examinations, shall not exceed 1800 hours per year of study, including times spent studying during lecture-free periods.
+(1) The standard duration of study is two academic years, during which a total of 120 credit points (ECTS) has to be earned.
+Per year of study, a total of 60 ECTS has to be achieved.
+For every credit point, a workload of a total of 30 hours of in-class and independent studying is assumed.
+The overall workload for all assessed and non-assessed coursework, including examinations, shall not exceed 1,800 hours per year of study, including times spent studying during lecture-free periods.

-(2) The range of courses offered and the study plan are organised in a way that students are able to attend all compulsory courses and write their Master thesis within the standard duration of study.
+(2) The range of courses offered and the study plan are organized in a way that students are able to attend all compulsory courses and write their master's thesis within the standard duration of study.